clojurewerkz/spyglass/README.md

 ## This is a Work In Progress

-Spyglass is *very* young and incomplete.
+Spyglass is *very* young and still not complete.
 Nothing to see here yet, move along.

 ## Continuous Integration